Guides

 # INFO: Normal flow and state changes

-# WARN: Potential issues that don't stop execution
+# WARNING: Potential issues that don't stop execution

 # ERROR: Failures requiring attention